canicemichael/Ecommerce-RestApi/README.md

 ```
 This will launch the Node server on port 5000.
 If that port is busy, you can set a different point in config/default.json.

-Open up your browser and head over to:
+Open up your postman and head over to the localhost to test accordingly:

 http://localhost:5000